gfouilhe/gfouilhe/README.md

 - 👋 Hi, I’m @Guilhem-Fouilhe
 - 👀 I’m interested in Mathematics, Machine learning, AI
 - 🌱 I’m currently learning to code in python
-- 📫 How to reach me : guilhem.fouilhe@etu.umontpellier.fr
+- 📫 How to reach me : guilhem.fouilhe-lafforgue@univ-tlse3.fr

 <!---
 Guilhem-Fouilhe/Guilhem-Fouilhe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.